dg9vh/MeshCom-Client/README.md

 ## Key features

 * Grouping messages into tabs by destination (GRC or callsign)
-* alerting sound for new message
+* Alerting sound for new message
-* watchlist and alerting sound for callsigns in watchlist
+* Watchlist and alerting sound for callsigns in watchlist
+* Restoring of chat-history on reopening chat-tabs

 ## Troubles?